Mermade/widdershins/README.md

 Templates have access to a `data` object with a range of properties based on the document context.

-If you specify an `options.templateCallback' function, it will be called before each template, with two parameters, the template name and the current `data` object.
+If you specify an `options.templateCallback` function, it will be called before each template, with two parameters, the template name and the current `data` object.
 You can mutate the `data` object in any way you see fit, as long as you `return` it.

 ### Code templates